The End – Don’t Look Back

 The upshot of it is that we’re suddenly being babied in our own home.

-As the curve develops, it may become clear there’s some kind of limit or revealing change of slope.
-Because at the moment I don’t know what kind of slope the curve is likely to present.
+As the curve develops, it may become clear there’s some kind of limit or revealing slope change.
+Because at the moment, I don’t know what kind of slope the curve is likely to present.

-So I’m now making lists of the action item lists I’m going to need in order to get the things done that I want to do.
-Kinda neat to have the need sort of dumped on.
+So I’m now making lists of the action item lists I’m going to need to get the things done that I want to do.
+Quite neat to have the need sort of dumped on.

-I’ve gotta say, I wouldn’t trade my situation for that of Jackie’s friend for anything in the world.
+I’ve gotta say that I wouldn’t trade my situation for Jackie’s friend for anything in the world.
 I’ve lived a full, rewarding life.

-I’ve gone a lot of places and had a lot of experiences.
-True, I haven’t made any notable contributions to humanity, and I’ll br like the guy pulling his arm out of the pond and not finding a hole where it was, but there’s sure one road I don’t remember having taken and one destination I don’t recall having visited.
+I’ve gone to a lot of places and had a lot of experiences.
+True, I haven’t made any notable contributions to humanity, and I’ll be like the guy pulling his arm out of the pond and not finding a hole where it was.
+Still, there’s sure one road I don’t remember having taken and one destination I don’t recall having visited.
 So I’m very much looking forward to that trip.

 June 10, 2003 – Me to Jason

-I never think of you and Linda as being any different than when we visited in 1955 or when I came out in 1965.
+I never think of you and Linda as any different from when we visited in 1955 or when I came out in 1965.
 It’s hard to see numbers like 80 and try to match those to you two.
 I think my brain is stuck around twenty-something!
 I get in trouble when I try to do physical things my aging body can’t handle.
-I’m shocked every now and then when I look at the pictures of me with the grandkids — I don’t know who that old man is sitting there in the middle.
+I’m shocked now and then when I look at the pictures of me with the grandkids — I don’t know who that older man is sitting there in the middle.

 It’s strange how people react to news about someone having a disease or condition that puts some time limit on their life.
 Jackie would become melancholy thinking about Lanny’s condition and how it might have a bad outcome.
-I would feel that way too but rationalize that we all had a limit on how long we were going to live.
-I would, being the sensitive person that I am, tell her that while she was worrying about Lanny being gone in a year or so, I might drop dead the very next day!
+I would feel that way too but rationalize that we all had a limit on how long we would live.
+Being the sensitive person that I am, I would tell her that while she was worrying about Lanny being gone in a year or so, I might drop dead the very next day!
 She didn’t buy that argument — even though I got the feeling she might try to help me accomplish the dropping dead part.

-About the hole in the pond part — I, too have contemplated the lint in my navel.
-A bit of my peculiar wisdom, our personal deeds and interactions do affect everyone they touch in some way that changes their life path.
-We may never be aware of it but it happens.
+About the hole in the pond part — I, too, have contemplated the lint in my navel.
+A bit of my peculiar wisdom, our personal deeds and interactions affect everyone they touch in some way that changes their life path.
+We may never be aware of it, but it happens.
 But the most gratifying thought is our self continues in our offspring.

-The holes we leave behind have names and faces and will most likely continue the “tunnel” of our existence.
-Just like you are a product of Grandma and Grandpa (with Freda, Doug and Felicia).
+The holes we leave behind have names and faces and will most likely continue the “tunnel” of our existence, just like you are a product of Grandma and Grandpa (with Freda, Doug, and Felicia).
 And your kids carry on your existence and my kids the sum of all of us.
-Besides, I have been called a hole at times even though there were some qualifying adjectives before it!
+Besides, I have been called a hole even though there were some qualifying adjectives before it!

-Based on your description of the limits on your mobility I understand how hard it must be to get up and retrieve your email.
+Based on your description of your mobility limits, I understand how hard it must be to get up and retrieve your email.
 But I do enjoy reading your messages and hope you can continue.

 You mentioned a couple of things in your last message that struck a chord with me – a vacuum, a shell, and someone helping you in the shower – oh wait, the last one’s not part of this book!